brickbots/PiFinder/docs/source/dev_guide.rst

 -c CAMERA, --camera CAMERA
 ..........................

-Use the "fake" camera module, so the PiFinder cam ist physically not necesary for testing purposes.
+Use the "fake" camera module, so the PiFinder cam ist physically not necessary for testing purposes.
 Else specify which camera to use: pi, asi, debug or none.

 .. code-block::